monooleate/myDevPortfolio/README.md

 - GitHub profile
 - Personal blog or website (if applicable)

+## Technologies Used

+This portfolio site is built using the following technologies:

+- **React**: A JavaScript library for building user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.